LEANNA MAE .ORG

 • Process your negative birth experience before becoming a birth worker.
 Get professional counseling.

 • It’s okay if there are certain situations you’d rather not work in.
-For example, if you placed a child for adoption, it’s okay to not doula for adoptions.
+For example, if you placed a child for adoption, it’s okay to not take doula clients who are placing their baby for adoption.
 That’s a lot of tough emotions.

 • Dissatisfied customers – eek.
 Nobody wants to think this may be a problem for them.
 I would like to think that all doulas are amazing support professionals that leave magical sparkles of happiness everywhere they go.
 That’s simply not reality.
 Some doulas are 5 star awesome sauce.
-Others are nightmares.
+Others are not truly supportive.
 And sometimes a doula and client may simply clash for unrelated reasons.

 • In your consultation with potential clients, talk a lot about what they want in the ideal doula and what their expectations of you are.
 Make sure they understand what you do and don’t do, terms of contract, etc…